GreenKnightDigital/htmlPdf/README.md

 2. Open a terminal or command prompt.

-3. 'pip3 install -r requirements.txt'
+3. `pip3 install -r requirements.txt`

 4. Install wkhtmltopdf tool from https://wkhtmltopdf.org/downloads.html for your system.
 You will need to modify line 18 of htmlPdf.py to fit your system needs.
 The default is set for Linux.